ngraham94/3251-Programming-Assignment-2/README.md

 ### Connection Opening / Termination
 Opening: 3-way handshake similar to TCP (SYN, SYNACK, ACK)

-Termination: FIN and ACK to signal no more data to send.
-Connection closes when both side FINs.
-ACKS for the FIN are assumed after 2*timeout.
+Termination: One side sends a FIN packet to signal connection termination.
+The receiver responds with a FINACK.
+If no FINACK is received after a set timeout, the FIN sender marks the connection closed.

 ### Duplicate Packets
 Duplicate packet is detected when a packet has a matching